Remitheunderappreciated/Survivor-Elite-4compmod/README.md

-Survivor Elite Overhaul for Compmod with Stripper
+Survivor Elite Overhaul for Compmod with Stripper (Also known as Remi's L4D Remix)

 Programmed by Kay Goninan, known as Ɽǝϻɨ